Case study no. 04

 “When do I decide that it’s time to stop being a doctor and to do this, and how do you make that decision?”

-That is a question you only ask when you trust what you have built.
+That’s a question you only ask when you trust what you’ve built.

 “It’s made a massive difference to my business as well as being fun.”

 What changed wasn’t the doctors.
 The doctors had always been there.
-What changed was the architecture meant to serve them, and the founder who finally had room to enjoy serving them.
+What changed was the architecture meant to serve them, and Tessa, who finally had room to enjoy serving them.

 What changed

-• Cohorts selling out at higher tier price points than the single-offer years
+- Cohorts consistently selling out at higher price points

-• Roughly half of buyers on the first tiered launch took the order bump
+- Roughly 50% of buyers on the first tiered launch opted in to upsells

-• Webinar conversion rate roughly doubled across the engagement
+- Webinar conversion rate roughly doubled across our engagement

-• A delivery team of six running the parts of the business that don't need the founder
+- A delivery team of six running the parts of the business that don't need her

-From a one-woman high-wire act to a business with a team and a plan underneath it.
+From a one-woman high-wire act to a business with a team and a plan for sustained success.

 Results may vary.
 Past client successes reflect individual efforts and unique circumstances, and they don't guarantee similar outcomes.
 Your results depend on personal commitment, market conditions, and other variables.